How to filter a list in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app, turning your description into a finished product.
+Replit Agent will write the code, test for errors, and deploy your application directly from your browser.
 Start building with Replit.

 Get started for free